worldbank/OvertureLink-Data-Pipeline/README.md

 - `geojson-download` - Download your query in .geojson format
 - `overture-dump` - Caches your query (by country / theme) for continued use without need for multiple downloads.

+### Features
+- Automatic AGOL discovery: The pipeline will either create a new feature layer or use truncate and append based on whether or not a feature layer already exists.
+- Online and cache query: Query from Overture directly, or download a dump for consecutive uses.
+- Robust options: Custom configs, feature limits, debug logging, and more.

 ## Pipeline Overview
 - Configuration (`configs\global.yml`): Easily change metadata, choose the Overture release, or add your own queries.
 - Ingest (`duck.py`): DuckDB reads Overture GeoParquet remotely from S3 with spatial queries and for data access.